-A comprehensive analysis of the Enigma Variations performed over a five-year period uncovered forty-one ciphers.
+A comprehensive analysis of the Enigma Variations performed over seven years uncovered scores of ciphers.
 These hidden codes are critical because they definitively answer the core conundrums of the Variations.
-What is the secret Principal Theme to which the Enigma Theme is a counterpoint?
-What is the secret ‘dark saying’ associated with the Enigma Theme?
+What is the secret principal Theme to which the Enigma Theme is a counterpoint?
+What is the secret “dark saying” associated with the Enigma Theme?
 Who is the secret friend and inspiration behind Variation XIII?
-The ‘Enigma’ codes authenticate Ein feste Burg (A Mighty Fortress) as the covert Principal Theme, a Music Box Cipher encoded within the Enigma Theme as the ‘dark saying,’ and Jesus Christ as the secret friend portrayed in Variation XIII.
+These “Enigma” codes authenticate Ein feste Burg (A Mighty Fortress) as the covert principal Theme, a Music Box Cipher encoded within the Enigma Theme as the “dark saying,” and Jesus Christ as the secret friend portrayed in Variation XIII.
 A discreet subset of those ciphers refers to the Turin Shroud, the most studied artifact in history that many believe to be the burial shroud of Christ.
 The connection between the secret friend and this sacred burial cloth is undeniable for a Roman Catholic like Edward Elgar, especially following Secondo Pia’s famous photograph taken in May 1898 at the International Shroud Exposition.
 That was five months before Elgar began working openly on the Enigma Variations in late October 1898.
 By that time Pia’s photographic negative had become an international sensation in both the secular and Catholic press.

-One of the most recent ciphers to be discovered has coded references to the book of Psalms from the Bible.
+One of the most recent ciphers to be discovered has a coded reference to the book of Psalms from the Bible.
 What clues led to its discovery?
-And what evidence implicates the Psalms?
+And what evidence implicates the Book of Psalms?
 The search begins with the original 1899 program note for the premiere of the Enigma Variations under Hans Richter.
-In his cryptic introduction to his first extended symphonic work, Elgar explains the Enigma Theme holds a ‘dark saying’ that cannot be guessed.
-The operative phrase is ‘dark saying’ because that identical phrase also appears in Psalm 49.
+In his cryptic introduction to his first extended symphonic work, Elgar explains the Enigma Theme holds a “dark saying” that cannot be guessed.
+The operative phrase is" dark saying" because that identical phrase also appears in Psalm 49.
 In verse four it reads, “I will incline my ear to a parable; I will open my dark saying on the harp.”
 A parable is an allegorical puzzle that challenges the listener to search for a hidden truth or message.
 In one sense, a parable may be compared to a cipher.
 An enigma is defined as obscure speech or writing, a hidden or dark saying.
 According to that definition, a parable may be likened to an enigma.
-From a theologically informed perspective, a careful reading of the terms ‘Enigma’ and ‘dark saying’ points to Psalm 49, and more generally, the book of Psalms.
-These observations strongly imply the Enigma Theme itself is a psalm with a ‘dark saying’ or hidden message that is manifestly theological.
+From a theologically informed perspective, a careful reading of the terms Enigma and "dark saying" intimates Psalm 49, and more generally, the book of Psalms.
+These observations strongly imply the Enigma Theme itself is a psalm with a “dark saying” or hidden message that is manifestly theological.

-Some may object to suspecting the original program note has a coded reference to the Psalms, Martin Gough notwithstanding.
-In his article for the April 2013 edition of The Elgar Society Journal, Gough argues Elgar alludes to the Psalms in his oddly worded program note.
+Some will inevitably object to interpolating the original program note as a coded reference to the Psalms.
+Martin Gough cogently argues in the April 2013 edition of The Elgar Society Journal that Elgar alludes to the Psalms in his oddly worded program note.
 For those still unconvinced, there are other reasons for concluding the original program note and the Enigma Theme point to the Psalms.
 The first concerns the orchestration of the Enigma Theme’s opening six measures.
-In Psalm 49:4 it says, “I will open my dark saying on the harp.”
-The harp is a stringed instrument, and the first six measures of the Enigma Theme are performed exclusively by the string quartet, namely the first and second violins, violas, and cellos.
-This poses a revealing parallel with Psalm 49 as its ‘dark saying’ is introduced on a stringed instrument.
-In addition, there is a distinct linguistic connection between the origin of the word psalm and Elgar’s emphasis on the stringed instruments.
-Psalms come from the Greek Ψαλμοί (Psalmoi), a derivative of psallein which means to “play on a stringed instrument.”
-The opening six measures of the Enigma Theme echoes this feature of a psalm because they are performed solely by the strings.
+Psalm 49:4 states, “I will open my dark saying on the harp.”
+The harp is a stringed instrument, and the first six measures of the Enigma Theme are performed exclusively by the string quartet: The first and second violins, violas, and cellos.
+This presents a stunning parallel with Psalm 49 as its "dark saying" is introduced on a stringed instrument.
+There is also a distinct linguistic connection between the origin of the word psalm and Elgar’s emphasis on the stringed instruments.
+Psalms originate from the Greek Ψαλμοί (Psalmoi), a derivative of psallein which means to “play on a stringed instrument.”
+The opening six measures of the Enigma Theme echo this feature of a psalm because they are performed solely by the strings.
 These are credible clues that may not be casually glossed over as superficially circumstantial or coincidental.

-The final piece of the puzzle is nothing short of spectacular because it seals the case for the Psalms Cipher, bringing all of the other elements into sharp focus.
+The final piece of the puzzle is nothing short of spectacular because it seals the case for the Psalm Cipher, bringing all of the other elements into sharp focus.
 In the Enigma Theme’s first measure Elgar uses seven Italian musical terms: Andante, legato e sostenuto, piano and molto espressivo.
-The first letters of two of these words – e and espressivo – form the initials for the composer, Edward Elgar (EE).
-More significantly, the first letters of the remaining five terms are an anagram for psalm.
+The first letters of two of these words – e and espressivo – cleverly encode the initials (EE) for Edward Elgar.
+More significantly, the first letters of the remaining five terms are an anagram for Psalm.